kangax/przilla/src/memory-bank/progress.md

   - Generated scripts for adding large batches of benchmarks, but execution was deferred/skipped by user request.
   - Refined benchmark estimation logic for time-capped workouts (e.g., Open 25.2) to use `reps` type.
   - Corrected filtering logic to accurately identify missing, verified, non-Girl benchmarks.
+- **Benchmark Level Correction (Apr 2025):**
+  - Identified WODs with empty `benchmarks.levels` in `wods.json` using `jq`.
+  - Realized initial script attempts (`fix_empty_levels.js`) contained overly simplistic or placeholder estimation logic, which was incorrect.
+  - Performed sophisticated AI analysis for each affected WOD based on its description and type.
+  - Created a new script (`apply_estimated_levels.js`) containing a map of WOD names to their pre-analyzed benchmark levels derived from the AI analysis.
+  - Executed the script to update `wods.json`, successfully filling levels for 183 WODs while skipping those that were ambiguous (partner WODs, complex scoring) or not found in the initial analysis set.
 - We've inferred difficulty and filled in difficulty_explanation based on your AI capabilities of assessing workout scores of a crossfit wod.